faanross/faanross.github.io/content/posts/course01.md

 8. Under `Memory` (see left hand column) I suggest at least 4096 MB, if possible given your available resources then increase it to 8192 MB.
 9. Under `Processors` I suggest at least 2, if possible given your available resources then increase it to 4.
 10. Under `New CD/DVD (SATA)` change Connection from Use Physical Drive to `Use ISO image file`.
 Click `Browse…` and select the location of your Windows 10 iso file.

-{{< figure src="/img/image003.png" title="" class="custom-figure" >}}
+11. Once done click `OK` on the bottom to exit out of the Hardware options dialog box.

 You should now see your VM in your Library (left hand column), select it and then click on `Power on this virtual machine`.

-{{< figure src="/img/image004.png" title="" class="custom-figure" >}}
+If you don't see a Library column on the left simply hit `F9` which toggles its visibility.

 Wait a short while and then you should see a Windows Setup window.
-Choose your desired language etc, select Next and then click on Install Now.
-Select ‘I accept the license terms’ and click Next.
-Next select ‘Custom: Install Windows only (advanced)’, and then select your virtual HD and click Next.
+Choose your desired language et cetera, select `Next` and then click on `Install Now`.
+Select `I accept the license terms` and click `Next`.
+Next select `Custom: Install Windows only (advanced)`, and then select your virtual HD and click Next.

 {{< figure src="/img/image005.png" title="" class="custom-figure" >}}

-Once its done installing we’ll get to the setup, select your region, preferred keyboard layout etc. Accept the License Agreement (if you dare!).
-Now once you reach the Sign in page don’t fill anything in, rather select ‘Domain join instead’ in the bottom left corner.
+Once its done installing we’ll get to the setup, select your region, preferred keyboard layout etc. Accept the `License Agreement` (if you dare - ***mwhahaha!***).
+Now once you reach the `Sign in` page don’t fill anything in, rather select `Domain join instead` in the bottom left corner.

 {{< figure src="/img/image006.png" title="" class="custom-figure" >}}

-Choose any username and password, in my case it'll be the highly original choice of `User` and `password`, feel free to choose something else.
-Then choose 3 security questions, since this is a "burner" system used for the express purpose of this course don't overthink it.
-Turn off all the privacy settings (below), and for Cortana select `Not Now`.
+Choose any username and password, in my case it'll be the highly original choice of `User` and `password`.
+Then choose 3 security questions, since this is a "burner" system used for the express purpose of this course don't overthink it - randomly hitting the keyboard a few times will do just fine.
+Turn off all the privacy settings (below), and for `Cortana` select `Not Now`.

 {{< figure src="/img/image007.png" title="" class="custom-figure" >}}

-Windows will now finalize installation + configuration, this could take a few minutes, whereafter you will see your Desktop.
+Windows will now finalize installation + configuration, this could take a few minutes, whereafter you will see your desktop.

-# VMWare Tools
+# 1.5.2 VMWARE TOOLS
-Next we'll install VMWare Tools which will ensure our VMs screen resolution assumes that of our actual monitor, but more importantly it also gives us the ability to copy and paste between the host and the VM.
+Next we'll install VMWare Tools which for our purposes does two things.
+First, it ensure that our VMs screen resolution assumes that of our actual monitor, but more importantly it also gives us the ability to copy and paste between the host and the VM.

 So just to be sure, at this point you should be staring at a Windows desktop.
 Now in the VMWare menu bar click `VM` and then `Install VMWare Tools`.
-If you open explorer (in the VM) you should now see a D: drive.
+If you open `Explorer` (in the VM) you should now see a `D:` drive.

 {{< figure src="/img/image008.png" title="" class="custom-figure" >}}